Three Quick Tips to Digitally Organise Your Career Search

 Establish an informal record of your applications by creating a document or spreadsheet on your computer or mobile device.
 List date applied, organisation, job title, source (where you found and applied to the job, e.g. AgCareers.com, career services, company website) and a link to or copy of the job description.
 If you are fortunate enough to get called in for an interview, make certain you have access to the published job posting so you can review the job’s responsibilities and requirements.
 It’s possible the job will no longer be active or published online, so therefore having a copy of the job description, even if it is a print-out, is essential for interview prep.

-- Take Advantage of Online Tools: Many job sites have built-in tools to document and manage your applications.
+Take Advantage of Online Tools: Many job sites have built-in tools to document and manage your applications.
 For instance, AgCareers.com offers an application history, saving jobs feature, job alerts, resume/cover letter manager and mobile app.
-These features are available at no charge to candidates when they create a job seeker account.
+All of these features are available at no charge to candidates when they create a job seeker account.
 Setup your free AgCareers.com job seeker account, or log in to your account now to start organising your job search.